We are an Equal Opportunity Employer and Care Provider

-In her role with PCA, Dale ensures that the school runs well and our students have a beautiful as well as nurturing environment to learn.
-Dale is mom to Ollie and Evie.
+Dale ensures that the school runs well and our students have a beautiful as well as nurturing environment to learn.
 Dale’s own parents nurtured her cultural and language ties to China after immigrating to Boston when she was 10 years old.
 She graduated from Wellesley College with a Bachelor of Arts degree in International Relations.
 Before she discovered her passion for language education of children, Dale worked for decades in finance and real estate all over the world with multinational corporations including Morgan Stanley and Tishman Speyer and managed over $5 billion of capital for institutional investors worldwide.
-Before starting her family in Philadelphia, Dale worked in China, Hong Kong, India, South Korean, United Kingdom and the United States.
-She managed 15+ million square feet of real estate development space around the world.
 In her role as a senior finance executive, Dale saw firsthand the value that understanding Chinese culture and language brings to her professional and personal life.
 In 2014, when her first child was born, Dale combed the Philadelphia area for a place where her own children can receive Mandarin language instruction.
 Frustrated at the lack of quality programming, she decided to launch Philadelphia Chinese Academy in 2018 with co-founder Peggy Liu.
-Dale is pursuing both her Infant Toddler as well as her Early Childhood Montessori certificates.
+Dale is pursuing both her Infant Toddler as well as her Early Childhood Montessori certifications.
 She loves cooking soups, marinades, rubs and sauces!

 In her role with PCA, Peggy designs our curriculum and leads our teachers on providing engaging as well as age appropriate interactions with our students.
 Peggy is mom to Amelia.
 She grew up in China and received a dual Bachelor of Arts degree in Chinese Linguistics and Teaching Chinese as a Foreign Language.
 She moved to New York with her husband and received her dual Master’s Degree in TESOL and Teaching Chinese a Foreign Language from New York University.
 Currently, Peggy is pursuing her PhD in Chinese immersion education for children at the University of Pennsylvania.
 Peggy taught at various Mandarin immersion schools in Boston and New York prior to working on her doctorate degree.
 As a firm believer of language immersion education, Peggy puts a lot of effort into developing engaging language lessons where students not only learn Mandarin, but also math, science, social studies, arts and music.
 Peggy loves playing the piano, reading, and spending time with her family.